zhaocai/oh-my-posh/README.md

 <img src="http://herebedragons.io/wp-content/uploads/2016/03/PS-Agnoster.png" width="600">

-A set of PowerShell scripts which provide super fancy Git/PowerShell integration It uses Posh-Git under the hood to get things done and was inspired by the done by Chris Benti on [PS-Config](https://github.com/chrisbenti/PS-Config).
+A set of PowerShell scripts which provide super fancy Git/PowerShell integration It uses Posh-Git under the hood to get things done and was inspired by the work done by Chris Benti on [PS-Config](https://github.com/chrisbenti/PS-Config).
-The downside of PS-Config is that it does not pay nicely with regular Powerline fonts I use on my Linux Vagrant boxes.
+The downside of PS-Config is that it does not play nicely with the regular Powerline fonts I use on my Linux Vagrant boxes.
-This causes it to not have the correct symbols to visualize the paths in either Linux or Windows depending on the font u use.
+This causes it to not have the correct symbols to visualize the paths in either Linux or Windows depending on the font you use.

 Fixes and improvements:
 * Powerline fonts work out of the boxes